zsazska/Demi/README.md

 -The values get processed exactly the same as in the **/demi_set_\<transformation name>_\<axis>** commands

--There is also an **interpolation_duration** scoreboard, that specifies the interpolation's duration in ticks
+-There is also an **interpolation_duration** scoreboard, that specifies the interpolation's duration and an **interpolation_delay** scoreboard that delays the start of the interpolation (both are in ticks)

 Here's an example of how to use these scoreboards and commands: